hpc/pavilion2/docs/tests/env.rst

                 - mpich
                 - mpileaks

-Pavilion will also allow for Spack specific configuration changes to be added inside test configs under the 'spack' section.
-The following Spack specific options are currently supported:
+Pavilion will also allow for Spack-specific configuration changes to be added inside test configs under the ``spack`` section.
+The following Spack-specific options are currently supported:

-- build_jobs - The max number of jobs to use when running `make` in parallel.
+- ``build_jobs`` - The max number of jobs to use when running ``make`` in parallel.
-- repos - Paths to package repositories.
+- ``repos`` - Paths to package repositories.
-- mirrors - URLs that point to a directories that contain Spack packages.
+- ``mirrors`` - URLs that point to a directories that contain Spack packages.
-- upstreams - Other Spack instances.
+- ``upstreams`` - Other Spack instances.

-These are directly inserted into the Spack build environment's spack.yaml file.
-Refer to Spack documentation on usage for these.
+These options are directly inserted into the Spack build environment's ``spack.yaml`` file.
+Refer to Spack documentation on usage.

 .. code-block:: yaml